 Thankfully, if we read a little farther, Jesus clarifies the meaning of this saying, “Is there anyone among you who, if your child asks for bread, will give a stone?
 Or if the child asks for a fish, will give a snake?”
 (Mt 7:9-10, Lk 11:11-13) In other words, the Divine desires to give us what we “need,” not what we “want.”
 The Holy One wants to place in our hands the tools we need to help us to mature and be more in harmony with nature, others and the Sacred.
 If we ask and search for this kind of Truth and Knowledge, it will be given to us.
 Guaranteed!

-So Happy Ostara to my Pagan friends and a Blessed Easter to my Christian friends.
-May the seeds of intention we plant this Holy Season sprout from the earth of our lives, and grow into beautiful spiritual herbs, gorgeous emotional flowers, and a more balanced life.
-So mote it be and Amen!
+So Happy Ostara!.
+May the seeds of intention we plant this Holy Season, sprout from the earth of our lives, and grow into beautiful spiritual herbs, gorgeous emotional flowers, and a more balanced life.
+So mote it be!

 Copyright ©2023 by David Taliesin, http://www.sabbatsandsabbaths.com

 On Tue, Mar 15, 2022 at 7:32 PM Sabbats and Sabbaths wrote:

 > David Taliesin posted: ” This coming Sunday is the Pagan Sabbat of Ostara > which is always celebrated on the vernal equinox.
 Since we have equal hours > of sunlight and moonlight on Ostara, it’s an opportunity to celebrate the > balance of all things: male and female, physical an” >